CraftAcademy/tripwiz_API/README.md

 [![Coverage Status](https://coveralls.io/repos/github/CraftAcademy/tripwiz_API/badge.svg?branch=development)](https://coveralls.io/github/CraftAcademy/tripwiz_API?branch=development)

-TripWiz is trip planner, mainly for city get-aways, where a suggested itinerary is provided to you based on a few of your preferences.
+TripWiz is a trip planner, mainly for city get-aways, where a suggested itinerary is provided to you based on a few of your preferences.
 User authentication is through facebook login, and the client interface is built on React with redux, while the backend is Rails with various google and amedeus API's attached.

 ## Deployed Site
 https://tripwiz.netlify.com/